Central Illinois' On-Line Broadcast Museum

 WCIA Plans a Grand Opening Broadcast Party

-A trade show professional organization was hired to organize and sell local participation in an exposition to be held in Urbana.
-This would acquaint potential areas viewers with the idea of having a television in their homes and acquaint them with WCIA.
-It was at this event potential viewers would be able to see how WCIA would be beaming entertainment, news, and educational programming to households throughout central Illinois and west central Indiana.
-This “Television Home Show” would take place on November 14-15, 1953 at the Urbana Armory.
+A professional trade show organization was hired to organize and sell local participation in an exposition in Urbana.
+This would acquaint potential area viewers with the idea of having a television in their homes and acquaint them with WCIA.
+At this event, potential viewers could see how WCIA would be beaming entertainment, news, and educational programming to households throughout central Illinois and west central Indiana.
+This “Television Home Show” would occur on November 14-15, 1953, at the Urbana Armory.
 It was timed to coincide with the initial broadcast of WCIA.

 To the credit of most of these dealers, it seems the sales pitch featured sets with both VHF and UHF tuners.
 There were also dealers for antennas and towers convincing those new TV set owners they had to invest in 30 to 50-foot towers and antenna rotators which could direct an antenna to some far distant city to bring in signals from Chicago, Indianapolis, and even St. Louis!

-Demonstrations that would show visitors how they would look on television were performed on “closed circuit” broadcasts within the Urbana Armory.
-The television display would be sponsored and demonstrated by the University of Illinois Television-Motion Picture unit.
+Demonstrations showing visitors how they would look on television were performed on “closed circuit” broadcasts within the Urbana Armory.
+The University of Illinois Television-Motion Picture unit would sponsor and demonstrate the television display.
 Illinois Bell Telephone would also sponsor an exhibit showing how microwaves are used to broadcast television pictures over great distances.
 The planning undertaken by Midwest Television and the resources of its related newspaper media outlets would give the public an impression that WCIA “did it right...and did it big!”

 WCIA Broadcasts the Community Arts Symphony Orchestra Concert